Eileenpngg/TypeScript-Bonus-Class/Classes.md

 As with most typescript syntax, the syntax for classes in Typescript is similar to Javascript.

-Lets start by creating a class `User` in javascript
+a) Lets start by creating a class `User` in javascript

 ```javascript
 class User{